-- 54. The authors of this Issues Note make the following recommendations to the AEG and BOPCOM, and ask for their approval: - a) The ESG and green breakdowns in the 2025 SNA should be provided for financial assets and liabilities (stocks), with detailed flows (transactions) estimates being developed as a second order of priority paragraphs 19 and 21. - b) Supplementary 'of which' categories consistent with the ESG and green breakdowns proposed for the 2025 SNA should be introduced for the BOP (flows) and IIP (stocks) as a separate table in Annex 14 of the BPM7. - c) If possible, the ESG and green breakdowns in the 2025 SNA should be provided for all of the main sectors and sub-sectors of the accounts as well as for the main aggregates paragraphs 20 and 21.
-In the BPM7 all available sector breakdowns are to be provided for the BOP and the IIP. - d) The perspective adopted should be the proceeds approach for (most) debt securities and the revenue approach for equity; while for sustainability-linked debt securities, investment fund shares and loans, the authors recommend the achieves objectives/performance approach paragraphs 22 to 28, and Table 5. - e) The ESG and green breakdowns of financial instruments in the 2025 SNA and BPM7 should be produced using the structure, principles and definitions in Tables 3, 4, 5 and 6.
-This includes changing 'Of which: ESG bonds' to 'Of which: ESG debt securities' and providing further breakdowns of ESG debt securities. - f) The definitions should use a 50% threshold approach for loans and possibly equity (see paragraph 55(i)), but they should not include a threshold in the case of debt securities and investment fund shares paragraphs 30-31 and Table 5. - g) Financing of 'enabling' activities should not be included in ESG/green financial instrument estimates paragraph 32. - h) The general principle for establishing greenness is positive contribution to the environment (rather than 'do no harm') paragraph 33. - i) There may not yet be a single taxonomy for sustainable finance activities adopted by the 2025 SNA and BPM7, although the development of official taxonomies is encouraged and may be used in some regions (such as Europe) paragraphs 34-37. - j) The 2025 SNA and BPM7 should align with the DGI-3 Rec 4 approach to labelling and certification, allowing flexibility (including the use of private standards) while strongly encouraging the provision of metadata paragraphs 38-40 and Section 5.
+- 54. The following changes were endorsed by AEG and BOPCOM members at their meeting on 20 February 2024 for inclusion in the 2025 SNA and BPM7 and accompanying guidance: - a) ESG and green 'of which' breakdowns in the 2025 SNA should be provided for financial assets and liabilities (stocks, in the financial balance sheets), with flows (transactions, in the financial accounts) estimates being developed as a second order of priority - paragraphs 19 and 21. - b) Supplementary 'of which' categories, consistent with the ESG and green breakdowns proposed for the 2025 SNA, should be introduced for the BOP (flows) and IIP (stocks) as a separate table in Annex 14 of the BPM7. - c) If possible, the ESG and green breakdowns in the 2025 SNA should be provided for all of the main sectors and sub-sectors of the accounts as well as for the main aggregates paragraphs 20 and 21.
+In the BPM7 all available sector breakdowns are to be provided for the BOP and the IIP. - d) The perspective adopted should be the proceeds approach for (most) debt securities and the revenue approach for equity; while for sustainability-linked debt securities, investment fund shares and loans, the achieves objectives/performance approach should be followed paragraphs 22 to 28, and Table 5. - e) The ESG and green breakdowns of financial instruments in the 2025 SNA and BPM7 should be produced using the structure, principles and definitions in Tables 3, 4, 5 and 6.
+The 'Of which: ESG' and 'Of which: green' breakdowns are required, while further breakdowns of ESG debt securities are optional. - f) The definitions should use a 50% threshold approach for loans and for the time being equity (see paragraph 55(i)), but they should not include a threshold in the case of debt securities and investment fund shares paragraphs 30-31 and Table 5. - g) Financing of 'enabling' activities should not be included in ESG/green financial instrument estimates paragraph 32. - h) In general, transition bonds should not be included in ESG debt securities; but if a country wishes to include them or cannot exclude them, then they can be recorded as part of 'other ESG debt securities' and this should be made clear in the metadata paragraph 33. - i) The general principle for establishing greenness is positive contribution to the environment (rather than 'do no harm') paragraph 33. - j) No single taxonomy for sustainable finance activities is to be adopted by the 2025 SNA and BPM7, although the development of official taxonomies is encouraged and may be used in some regions (such as Europe) paragraphs 34-37. - k) The 2025 SNA and BPM7 should align with the DGI-3 Rec 4 approach to labelling and certification, allowing flexibility (including the use of private standards) while strongly encouraging the provision of metadata paragraphs 38-40 and Section 5.